HMS Heythrop (L 85)

 At 1730B/13, the transport Clan Campbell was damaged by bombing in position 32.22’N, 24.22’E and detached to Tobruk escorted by HMS Avon Vale and HMS Eridge.
 The escort destroyer were ordered to rejoin the convoy as soon as possible.

 Convoy MB 9B was attacked from the air but no damage was sustained.

 The cover force (Force B) was also attacked by enemy bombers at dusk but no damage was sustained by any of the ships.

-Force K and convoy ME 10 was met at 1440/14 hours.
-HMS Lance then joined Force K while HMS Fortune and HMS Decoy from Force K joined Force B. Force K then turned back to Malta escorting Rowallan Castle.
+Force K and convoy ME 10 was met at 1440B/14 hours.
+HMS Lance then joined Force K while HMS Fortune and HMS Decoy from Force K, which had just completed repairs at Malta (she had undocked on 11 February), joined Force B. Force K then turned back to Malta escorting Rowallan Castle.